LZ497/News-Headline-Classification/final report.md

 <div align='center'><img width="700" height="700" src="https://user-images.githubusercontent.com/89607189/144772236-5748adb4-4ef0-4615-adbf-cca9aca91e04.png"></div>

 # 2. Data Cleaning
 To increase model accuracy, the 'headline' and the short_description is combined into a new column 'text'.
-After tokenization, stemming and lemmatization, the clean dataset is split into training and testing dataset in a 4:1 ratio.
+After tokenization, stemming and lemmatization, the clean dataset is split into training and testing dataset with a 4:1 ratio.

 Train Data news category distribution: